 In the spring of each year, applicants who are offered admission to our graduate program are invited to the Admitted Students Program.
 Guests receive a specific invitation after admission decisions are announced.

-Admissions staff and alumni volunteers from the Jackson Institute for Global Affairs participate in a number of recruitment events for prospective graduate students around the globe.
+Admissions staff and alumni volunteers from Jackson participate in a number of recruitment events for prospective graduate students around the globe.
 Visit our admissions events page for upcoming events.